WinVector/vtreat/Examples/Classification/ClassificationWarningExample.md

 )
 ```

-    ## [1] "vtreat 1.5.1 start initial treatment design Sat Jan 11 09:42:03 2020"
+    ## [1] "vtreat 1.5.1 start initial treatment design Sat Jan 11 09:46:07 2020"
-    ## [1] " start cross frame work Sat Jan 11 09:42:04 2020"
+    ## [1] " start cross frame work Sat Jan 11 09:46:08 2020"
-    ## [1] " vtreat::mkCrossFrameCExperiment done Sat Jan 11 09:42:04 2020"
+    ## [1] " vtreat::mkCrossFrameCExperiment done Sat Jan 11 09:46:08 2020"

 ``` r
 transform <- transform_design$treatments
 train_prepared <- transform_design$crossFrame
 ```

-`train_prepared` is the correct way to use the same training data for
+`train_prepared` is prepared in the correct way to use the same training
-inferring the impact-coded variables.
+data for inferring the impact-coded variables, using the returned
+`$crossFrame` from `mkCrossFrameCExperiment()`.

 We prepare new test or application data as follows.